-The Village of Whistler is absolutely worth a visit, even if you don’t ski, and the drive along the Sea to Sky Highway to get there is breathtaking in good weather, when clouds aren’t hiding the views, and there is lots to see along the way.
+The Village of Whistler is absolutely worth a visit, even if you don’t ski, and the drive along the Sea to Sky Highway to get there is breathtaking in good weather, when clouds aren’t hiding the views, and there is a lot to see along the way.

 Click Village of Whistler for more information on the town.